-- Rise early for the Périgueux Market and marvel at the sheer variety of foie gras, meat, cheese, fresh bread and just-plucked fruit and vegetables for sale.
+- Rise early for the Périgueux Market and marvel at the sheer variety of foie gras, meat, cheese, fresh bread, fruits and vegetables for sale.
 The market’s setting, under the shadow of the city’s magnificent many-domed cathedral, is stunning.

 - The fantastically laid out Vesunna Gallo-Roman Museum allows its visitors to play archaeologist for the day as they gaze directly down through a glass panel into the excavated remains of a first-century residence below ground.